datascientist211/datascientist211.github.io/Groningen_dogs/data_collecting.md

 On this page I will show you where I got data, how I collected, investigated and clean it.

 There is a website called [Gronometer](https://groningen.buurtmonitor.nl/) where you can find a lot of open data about Groningen.
 This data is also available to download as datasets.
-I choosed some data from 2018 year available for different neighbourhoods and downloaded it to `Groningen_population_data_2018.csv` file
+I choosed some data from 2018 year available for different neighbourhoods and downloaded it to `Groningen_population_data_2018.csv` file.